Miner Rio Tinto says fresh China stimulus unlikely soon

 “There are some uncertainties about the future,” he said.

-Rio Tinto sees Chinese steel production peaking at 1 billion tonnes a year around 2030, slightly later than earlier forecasts for it to peak at that level around 2025.
+Rio Tinto sees Chinese steel production peaking at 1 billion tons a year around 2030, slightly later than earlier forecasts for it to peak at that level around 2025.

 Tulpule warned that if the United States failed to find a solution to the “fiscal cliff” it would not only shave U.S. demand for commodities, but would have a bigger impact in terms of contagion in financial markets, which would hit activity on the London Metal Exchange, where trading of metals like copper and aluminium has been driven by speculation.